KeyWorksRW/wxUiEditor/docs/DEV_NOTES.md

 There are two submodules: `ttLib` and `wxSnapshot`.

-# Branches

-- main -- current development branch, builds with wxSnapshot (currently wxWidgets version 3.1.5)
-- stable -- snapshot of the last release
-- 3_1_6 -- uses current wxWidgets sources

-All other branches are experiments, or a long-running dev branch.

-wxWidgets version 3.1.6 is currently scheduled for an early April release.
-Once it is released, the `wxSnapshot` module will be updated and the `3_1_6` branch will be merged into main and then removed.

-It is currently not possible for anyone other than the maintainer to build in the 3_1_6 branch as this requires a private fork of wxWidgets.

 # Developer notes

 If you are planning on contributing code, the following sections contain information about the code that might not be immediately obvious.
 Reading these sections may make the code easier to understand, as well as ensuring that PR's are written in a way that matches the rest of the code base.